 - 1. Evaluate how well they achieve their investment objectives. - 2.
 Ensure that they adhere to their established investment approach/style and do not attempt to index returns to preserve stellar performance or take extraordinary risk to overcome poor performance. - 3.
-Identify issues or trends that have the potential to result in losses to the Fund. - 4.
+Identify issues or trends that have the potential to result in intermediate and long-term capital losses to the Fund. - 4.
 Alert the Board when Managers are not performing to expectations so that appropriate remedial action can be taken.